XeminoL/benchmeter/README.md

 Determines whether one command is faster than another, or whether the difference is indistinguishable from measurement noise.

 Measured the conventional way, all repetitions of A then all of B with means compared using the standard error, a command and an exact copy of itself are declared different most of the time.
-Host throughput drifts during the measurement, and a sequential design attributes that drift to whichever variant ran second.

 Interleaving the variants within each round removes the attribution.
-Where the evidence is insufficient, no conclusion is reported.

 ![The interface after a run](docs/screenshot-light.png)